sfc-gh-aperezgonzalez/snowflake-intelligence-cost-dashboard/README.md

 - Snowflake CLI installed (optional, for automated deployment)
 - Required permissions (see below)

+**Note:** The Streamlit app can be deployed to any database and schema of your preference.
+It does not require a specific database or schema location.

 ### Deployment Options

 #### Option 1: Using Snowflake CLI (Recommended)